 There are several areas around the mine and along the Brucejack Access Road that require avalanche control.
 Pretium Mountain Safety personnel complete an Avalanche Control Pre-blast Checklist, which includes scanning the area for mountain goats and other large mammals prior to commencing avalanche control.
-No wildlife was observed within avalanche zones during avalanche control work in 2021.
+No wildlife was observed within avalanche zones during avalanche control work in the 2022 winter season.
 Details of avalanche control, monitoring methods and observability are presented to the Wildlife Advisory Committee annually.